alexcpn/alexcpn.github.io/html/NN/ml/6_neuralnetworkimpementation.md

 #---------------------------------------------------------------

 # Two layered NW.
-Using from (1) and the equations we derived as explanaionns
+Using from (1) and the equations we derived as explanations
 # (1) http://iamtrask.github.io/2015/07/12/basic-python-network/
 #---------------------------------------------------------------